April 11, 2023 marks the 55th Anniversary of the Fair Housing Act.

-Every April, REALTORS® commemorate the passage of the Fair Housing Act of 1968 with events and education that shine a light on housing discrimination and segregation.
+Every April, REALTORS® commemorate the passage of the Fair Housing Act of 1968 with events and education that shine a light on housing discrimination and segregation, past and present.
 Fair Housing Month signifies a recommitment to expanding equal access to housing.

 Implicit bias is often a manifestation of muscle memory.
 A go-with-your-gut unconscious choice, act, or opinion with immeasurable consequences that can–and have–impacted generations.

 Slow down, course correct, and take action.
 Throughout the year we must remain steadfast in our commitment breaking down biases, holding ourselves accountable, and upholding the letter of the law.

 So, refresh your memory, and open your mind.
 There’s always more to know, and we can all do better.

 Reflect.
 Repair.
 Renew.

 Check yourself.
 Educate yourself.
 Hold yourself accountable.

 Fair Housing Book Recommendations: